yaniv-golan/openai-model-registry/README.md

 ➡️ **Keeping it fresh:** run `openai-model-registry-update` (CLI) or `registry.refresh_from_remote()` whenever OpenAI ships new models.

+> **🔵 Azure OpenAI Users:** If you're using Azure OpenAI endpoints, be aware of platform-specific limitations, especially for web search capabilities.
+See our [Azure OpenAI documentation](docs/user-guide/azure-openai.md) for guidance.

 ## Practical Use Cases

 ### Validating Parameters Before API Calls